iningcha/tweetlink/README.md

 ## Overview of Commands

-- `yarn run lint`
-  - Runs the linter and fixes any formatting issues
-- `yarn test`
+- `yarn install`
-  - Runs the Testing Suite in Jest

-To compile and run the code
-- go into the tweetlinks folder
-- npm install --> this will install the dependencies
+  - This will install all the dependencies
+- `yarn start`
-- npm start --> start the app
+  - Starting the web app